SarthakGirotra/MERN_project/readme.md

-## MERN web application to perform CRUD operations on posts.
+## MERN web application with google login and jwt login to perform CRUD operations on posts.

 ### Installing Dependencies